Chia seeds are a wonderful and healthy superfood to incorporate into your diet. Our family eats them every single morning with our breakfast.

 I’ve actually even found that grinding chia seeds is slightly easier than soaking them.
 You can learn more at Ground Chia Seeds vs. Whole Chia Seeds – Which is Better?

-Chia Seeds Soaked in Water Overnight Benefits
+Soaking Chia Seeds Benefits

 When you soak the chia seeds first, it creates a gel-like substance.
 This gel-like substance is easier to absorb in the body is easier to eat and will no longer stick to your teeth when you are eating them.
 (Since they’ve already absorbed water).